 To change the telephone number for security codes

-For deregistration, use the date assets were fully distributed — for example, the date a property was transferred or funds paid out.
-Call if you are unsure which date to use.
+When deregistering a trust, HMRC needs the date all trust assets were fully distributed — for example, the date a property transfer completed at Land Registry, or the date final funds were paid out to beneficiaries.
+Call if you are unsure which date to use, because an incorrect closure date can create problems with tax returns and periodic charge calculations.

-If paperwork is scattered, gather URN/UTR and trustee details before you contact the service.
-For agent guidance on registering, see our note on registering a trust as an agent.
+If paperwork is scattered, gather your URN or UTR and lead trustee details before you contact the service.
+For guidance on having an agent manage TRS on your behalf, see our note on registering a trust as an agent.

 Information to have ready before you contact HMRC

 Before you call, gather a few key items so the conversation is quick and productive.
-We set this out as a short checklist to avoid a call ending with a request to ring back.
+There is nothing more frustrating than getting through after a long hold, only to be told you need to call back with the right information.

 Trust reference numbers: URN or UTR and why they matter